xus/TestCalendarCustomModal/README.md

-# CustomModal
+# TestCalendarCustomModal

-CustomModal is a plugin to test the "AppointmentCustomModal" plugin slot.
+TestCalendarCustomModal is a plugin to test the "AppointmentCustomModal" plugin slot.
 It is only for test purposes.

 **Minimum ILIAS Version:**
-5.3
+5.3.0

 **Maximum ILIAS Version:**
-5.3
+5.3.999

 **Responsible Developer:**
 Jesús López Reyes - lopez@leifos.com